-The study followed patients over the course of 10 years to provide better treatment options for patients with mesothelioma.
+The study followed patients over 10 years to provide better treatment options for patients with mesothelioma.

-Dr. Vallieres concluded that this trimodal approach to treating malignant pleural mesothelioma was safe, with an acceptably low rate of risk.
+Dr. Vallieres concluded that this trimodal approach to treating malignant pleural mesothelioma was safe, with an acceptably low-risk rate.

 He also noted that external beam radiotherapy might be the more effective form of radiation in this trimodal recipe.

 Dr. Vallieres’ Healing Philosophy